10 Ways to Combat Inflation at the Grocery Store

 16 ounces of rice = 14.3 cents per ounce

-Even though the sale price of rice is lower overall, you are not getting as much for your money going with the sale price of rice.
+Even though the overall sale price of rice is lower, you are not getting as much for your money at the sale price.
 The regular price of rice is cheaper per unit and you will be getting more bang for your buck.
-When trying to combat inflation at the grocery store, you need to be getting the most food you can with your money.
-By spending an extra thirty cents, you will be getting more rice.
+When trying to combat inflation at the grocery store, you need to get the most food you can with your money.
+By spending an extra 30 cents, you will get more rice.

 Budget.
 When you are facing inflation at the grocery store, having a realistic budget in place will help you not overspend and get the most food for your money.
-Setting a realistic budget means you will have to look over what you have spent the last 3-6 months and go from there.
+Setting a realistic budget means you will need to review your spending over the last 3-6 months and go from there.

 I like to set my budget according to my paycheck schedule, which is every two weeks.
 For example, I can make my monthly grocery budget for $400.
-I divide that up between my two paychecks every month which would be $200 a paycheck.
-For me, it is easier to budget by paycheck because I know exactly how much of that paycheck will go to bills and whatnot.
+I divide that between my two paychecks every month, which comes to $200 per paycheck.
+For me, it is easier to budget on a per-paycheck basis because I know exactly how much of that paycheck will go to bills and whatnot.

 Again, practice unit pricing to make sure you are getting the best deal.
-In addition to shopping loss leaders, use in-store coupons, price matching, and clearance deals to make your grocery budget stretch farther.
+In addition to shopping loss leaders, use in-store coupons, price matching, and clearance deals to stretch your grocery budget.

 Eat cheaper cuts of meat.
 If you really need to watch your budget and get through the high grocery prices, now is not the time to be indulging in a ribeye steak.
 Now is the time to eat more chicken, ground meats, and any meat you can stretch in a meal or multiple meals.

 Fight food waste at home.
 Your efforts to save money will mean very little if you are throwing out food.
-Being conscious of your fresh food as well as leftovers will help you save money.
+Being mindful of your fresh food and leftovers will help you save money.
 I give many great ideas for fighting food waste in this article: 16 Ways To Not Waste Food (and Use Up The Leftovers).

 Eat less processed foods and drink less soda.
 Processed food is a budget killer.
-It might save you from having to go through the drive-thru, but you are eating a lot of preservatives and chemicals that you do not need.
+It might save you from going through the drive-thru, but you are consuming a lot of preservatives and chemicals you do not need.
 With a little forethought, you can have a list of quick meals (tacos, anyone?) that will help you avoid using many processed foods.
-Processed foods in the freezer section especially will kill your budget.
+Processed foods in the freezer section, especially, will kill your budget.

 You can avoid processed foods by:

 To be clear, I am not talking about ingredients like pasta, broths, canned vegetables, and whatnot.
-Those can be time savers to purchase and have available.
-I am talking about ready-made soups, frozen meals, boxed meals, rice/potato packets, etc., that give you very little return on your money and most likely could be made cheaper.
+Those can be time-savers to purchase and keep on hand.
+I am talking about ready-made soups, frozen meals, boxed meals, rice/potato packets, etc., that give you very little return on your money and could most likely be made more cheaply.

 Cook from scratch.
-In most cases, cooking from scratch saves you more money and gives you a more nutritious product.
-Buying processed foods or premade foods from the grocery store are budget killers.
-You might not think you have time to cook from scratch, but you might not have a choice money-wise.
+In most cases, cooking from scratch saves you money and yields a more nutritious product.
+Buying processed foods or premade foods from the grocery store is a budget killer.
+You might not think you have time to cook from scratch, but you might not have a choice, money-wise.

 Grow your own food.
 Growing your own food has so many benefits, but saving money must be at the top of the list.
 Planting a garden or even just growing lettuce, herbs, and greens in your window will help you save money.
 I have written extensively on gardening and growing your own food.
 I would encourage you to check out these articles: